 - Community and a "home" at the U-M

 Community Service Clubs: The PACS team organizes its work of community engagement and service-learning with community partners primarily through three Community Engagement Clubs.
 These clubs empower first-year students through direct service initiatives, justice education, and reflection while fostering mutual growth and understanding in MCSP, UM, and the wider community.
 It is a unique experience in which first year students gain leadership experience by planning and participating in reflective service and educational events.
-The PACS team currently focuses its engagement on these issues:

-IRC: MCSP’s Intergroup Relations Council is a student organization sponsored by MCSP to encourage intentional efforts to build upon its proven track record in serving a community that embraces the diversity and engagement of its students, staff, and faculty and gives strong support to its underrepresented students.
+Intergroup Relations Council: MCSP’s "IRC" is a student organization sponsored by MCSP to encourage intentional efforts to build upon its proven track record in serving a community that embraces the diversity and engagement of its students, staff, and faculty and gives strong support to its underrepresented students.
 The IRC organizes dialogue-style conversations with students on a range of topics both within MCSP and in collaboration with other campus units, educates and supportsstudents from various social identity groups within MCSP, and works to build a strong positive climate for diversity and learning.
 The IRC also develops programs for MCSP and campus community that focus and educate on diversity, including issues of power and privilege, collaborates in planning such programs with a variety of units on campus, assists in training students for community service and civic engagement by emphasizing boundary-crossing and bridging in order to work effectively and constructively with populations across diverse backgrounds, and helps in planning for MCSP’s MLK Day events (Circle of Unity and others), MCSP’s social justice film series, and coordinating outside speakers.

-PB&U: Our Programming Board (PB&U) takes a grassroots approach by giving first-year students the chance to create social and service events for their learning community.
+Programming Board: Our Programming Board (PB&U) takes a grassroots approach by giving first-year students the chance to create social and service events for their learning community.
 In the process of planning engaging programs, they develop lifelong leadership and community-building skills.
 Past PB&U events have included a canoe trip to clean-up the Huron River, a Diabetes Awareness Dinner to demystify this commonly misunderstood disease, and a pumpkin-painting party to make Halloween decorations for local families in need.